 Photos are time machines.
 They might not be able to transport you into the future but can take you back in time.
 What is now just a matter of seconds was nothing short of what would seem like preparation for time travel.

 Don’t most of us have that family picture shot in a studio with vivid backgrounds?
 I consciously use the term ‘shot’ rather than ‘captured’ because photos were clicked with subjects being more conscious & less candid.
 Whether it was due to lack of review mechanism post clicking and pre-developing of pictures or limitations due to the camera roll, subjects posed more consciously for photos.

 Evolution of DSLRs

-With the advent of digital cameras, photography became a much sought after profession as well as a hobby.
-The comfort of carrying a digital camera and reduced limitations on no. of clicks due to digital storage opened new avenues to the world of photography.
-As per BUZZFEED, today the no. of photos clicked every 2 mins is as much as pictures clicked over the entire 1800s.
+With the advent of digital cameras, photography became a much sought-after profession as well as a hobby.
+The comfort of carrying a digital camera and reduced limitations on the. clicks due to digital storage opened new avenues to the world of photography.
+As per BUZZFEED, today, the no. of photos clicked every 2 mins is as much as pictures clicked over the entire 1800s.

 Though DSLRs brought in more creativity and fewer limitations to aspiring photographers, it was still an exorbitant hobby.
-The high priced DSLRs and the not so cheap lenses would cost someone their savings.
-DSLRs still needs professional guidance or training for use.
+The high-priced DSLRs and the not-so-cheap lenses would cost someone their savings.
+DSLRs still need professional guidance or training for use.

 The new DSLR models were less technical and more user-friendly.
 Even less expensive than their higher professional counterparts.
 DSLRs became a common sight at tourist spots.
 Although carrying a DSLR was always extra luggage, it still seemed a good payoff against decent snapshots & a cult image.

-In the recent years, Digital cameras like the Sony alpha 6000 or alpha 6500 are way more portable compared to the older cameras like the Canon T5i or Nikon 60D.
+In recent years, Digital cameras like the Sony alpha 6000 or alpha 6500 are way more portable compared to the older cameras like the Canon T5i or Nikon 60D.